Back to The Church in Exile

 • the center of 's holiness.

-All flows through the Cross; all access to the Cross flows through the Mass.
+All flows through the Cross.
+All access to the Cross flows through the Mass.
+To attack the Mass is to attack 's heart.

-1. One - because the Mass is one Sacrifice.
+1. One, because the Mass is one sacrifice.

-2. Holy - because Christ Himself is offered.
+2. Holy, because Christ Himself is offered.

-3. Catholic - because it is the same Sacrifice in every age and nation.
+3. Catholic, because it is the same sacrifice in every age and nation.

-4. Apostolic - because it comes from Christ through the Apostles.
+4. Apostolic, because it comes from Christ through the Apostles.

 The rite fabricated in 1969: